 Graduate students accepted into the Chemistry Graduate Program receive or are eligible for financial support.
 We describe the most common types below.
-For more detailed information, please contact the Graduate Program Administrator.
+For more detailed information, please contact the Graduate Administrative Assistant.

 All students who are accepted into the graduate program and do not hold a scholarship designed to cover all or part of these costs receive a graduate stipend.
 For full-time graduate students during a full academic year (September 1 to August 31), this financial support is typically: